 China Outreach Ministries serves in co-operation with University City Chinese Christian Church, Philadelphia, PA.

 The CA is a student community where all are invited to explore their faith, question what they believe, and are welcomed exactly as they are.
-We share dinner together on Wednesday nights followed by a discussion about faith, have a book group for grad students, and offer opportunities to serve God and have fun together, as well as specific events just for grad students.
+Both undergraduate and graduate students share dinner together on Wednesday nights followed by a discussion about faith.
+We also offer opportunities to serve God and have fun together, as well as specific events just for grad students.

 Christian Union Martus is resourced by Christian Union.